LuchnikovI/bqa/README.md

 ## What is it?

 This package provides large-scale tensor-network-based emulator of quantum annealing, powered by belief-propagation-based inference.
 This implementation introduces a compilation step that classifies graph nodes by degree, groups the corresponding tensors into batched representations, groups the associated messages, enabling massively parallel belief propagation and related subroutines easelly deployable on a GPU.
-This design enables scaling to 100,000 qubits and beyond for a range of nontrivial problem instances.
+This design enables scaling up to 1,000,000 for a range of nontrivial problem instances.

 # How to use it?
 There is a [wiki](https://github.com/LuchnikovI/bqa/wiki) page with the documentation.